le-hachem/Spawn-Radar/README.md

-# Radar
+# Spawn Radar
 ![logo](src/client/resources/assets/radar/icon.png)

-Radar is a minecraft fabric mod, that helps you locate spawners and group them into clusters.
+Spawn Radar is a minecraft fabric mod, that helps you locate spawners and group them into clusters.
 The mod visualizes the areas in which all spawners in a given cluster are active, which is extremely useful for designing efficient mob farms.

 ## Features
 - Locates spawners in a given chunk perimeter.